sillevl/course-software-engineering/ruby_in_twenty_minutes.md

 => nil
 ```

 A couple of other tricks to spot here.
 One is that we’re calling the method without parentheses again.
 If it’s obvious what you’re doing, the parentheses are optional.
-The other trick is the default parameter World.
-What this is saying is “If the name isn’t supplied, use the default name of "World"”.
+The other trick is the default parameter `World`.
+What this is saying is “If the name isn’t supplied, use the default name of `"World"`”.

 ## Evolving Into a Greeter